Kaysims/Grip-Club/README.md

 ![Contact wave results](assets/readme-images/contact-wave.png)

 ## Manual Testing
-* On top of the other tests, I also manually checked the site to make sure everything worked as expected.
+* On top of the other tests, I manually checked the site to ensure everything worked as expected.
   *  ### Navigation bar:
         * Tested that the links to the other pages worked correctly and would take the user to the correct page.
         * Tested that the fixed nav worked and that the nav stayed at the top of the screen.
         * Tested the hamburger and that it appeared when expected.
 Plus that the dropdown menu also worked as expected.
-        * Tested the size of the icon text to make sure it continued to fit the nav bar even when the screen size was small.
+        * Tested the icon text's size to ensure it continued to fit the nav bar even when the screen size was small.

   * ### Home page:
-    * Tested the hero image to make sure it expanded and shrunk with different screen sizes.
+    * Tested the hero image to ensure it expanded and shrunk with different screen sizes.
-    * Tested the header and paragraph to make sure that it stayed centre and readable with different screen sizes.
+    * Tested the header and paragraph to ensure it stayed centre and readable with different screen sizes.
     * Tested the discover more button to check that it would take the user to the start of the About Us section.

   * ### About Us page: